I spent the first few weeks of the year in a coding boot camp.

 I always thought I couldn’t write and listen to music at the same time.
 The first morning of the coding boot camp, however, I played Snow in an attempt to drown out the chatter around me and discovered I could code (and thus write) with music on.

 I went from barely drinking coffee to brewing my own in less than two months.

-HQ had just recently opened Apartment Coffee, and I figured it would be sweet to bring back a “cup of Tokyo” to share.
+Qing He had just recently opened Apartment Coffee, and I figured it would be sweet to bring back a “cup of Tokyo” to share.

 All worked out according to my imagination, except that I left The Apartment with a new bag of beans.